The pandemic continues to cause unprecedented disruption across industries worldwide.

-Country-wise, the market has been segmented into Italy, Germany, United Kingdom, France, Spain and Others.
+Country-wise, the market has been segmented into Italy, Germany, United Kingdom, France, Spain and Rest of Europe.

 The report has analysed the market on the basis of molecule.
 The market has been segmented into Infliximab, Insulin Glargine, Epoetin Alfa, Etanercept, Filgrastim, Somatropin, Rituximab, Follitropin Alfa, Adalimumab, etc.

 The report has also analysed the market on the basis of indication.
-Other major indications include oncology, autoimmune diseases, blood disorders, growth deficiency, diabetes, etc.
+Other major indications include oncology, autoimmune diseases, blood disorders, growth deficiency, diabetes, female infertility etc.

 On the basis of manufacturing type, the report has segmented the market into in-house manufacturing and contract manufacturing.